Public Health Custom Screening

 Combo boxes: These are pick lists from which you can select from a list of options.
 Click the combo box, then click an option.
 Gender, place of service, urgency, and grade level will be pre-filled if the information is entered on the Edit Patient Information window.

-Assessment Proc and Fluoride Proc checkboxes: Checking these boxes automatically adds a corresponding completed procedure code to the patient's chart.
+Checkboxes: Checking the following boxes automatically adds a corresponding completed procedure code to the patient's chart.
 Additional checkboxes can be added to a custom screening sheet.

 Tooth Charts: Tooth charts can be used to mark tooth status.
 Primary or permanent teeth is set when customizing the screening form.
 There are two chart options: